ChicagoBoss/ChicagoBoss/README.md

 templates, and an ORM based on Erlang's parameterized modules.
-The best part is that the network I/O is 100% asynchronous so you can seamlessly integrate Comet endpoints into your app, and you never have to worry about a slow database query slowing down unrelated requests.
+The best part is that the network I/O is 100% asynchronous so you can seamlessly integrate Comet endpoints into your app, and you never have to worry about a slow database query dragging down unrelated requests.

 CB ships with all the tools you need to build a feature-ful website, including sessions, URL routing, filtering requests and post-processing responses,